fanqingsong/fastapi-hive/docs/how.md

 Note: You can reference demo code to complete this part.

+### make packages and modules

-### First, create or refactor you code into packages&modules:
+First, create or refactor you code into packages&modules:

 ![module folders](img/module_folders.png)